Room for Absence

 Each year, Open Studio awards two, yearlong residencies to artists of merit.
 The Don Phillips Scholarship is awarded to a graduating student who has just completed an undergraduate art program with a printmaking major at an accredited Canadian institution and who will not be returning to full-time studies.

-Recipients are provided with rent-free access to Open Studio facilities for a period of one year, materials allowance, professional development assistance, and tuition-free access to Open Studio’s education program.
+Recipients are provided with rent-free access to Open Studio facilities for a period of one year, materials bursary, professional development assistance, and free access to Open Studio’s education program.
 This exhibition is a result of this intensive work period.

 Note: certain elements may be triggering to some, as they deal briefly with self-harm and body image issues.